daq-tools/kotori/doc/source/applications/luftdaten.info/index.rst

     All acquisition infrastructure for reading the :ref:`daq-http-csv` is in place already, but there is still some data munging required.
-To get results of similar richness as the live data import, some parts of the code should be refactored from the `luftdaten-to-mqtt`_ program to the internal data acquisition routines to provide things like reverse geocoding also when importing raw CSV files.
+To get results of similar richness as the live data import, some parts of the code should be refactored from the `luftdatenpumpe`_ program to the internal data acquisition routines to provide things like reverse geocoding also when importing raw CSV files.

 .. todo::